chin-tech/chin-tech.github.io/_posts/2025-07-06-the-cloud-resume.md

 Now I haven't messed with lambda functions in AWS to specifically run code, I've had Docker containers run, which makes more sense to me, because Docker has all of the components for your code to run.
 So the Serverless arbitrary code execution seemed a bit more confusing to me because where do the dependencies come from?
 How do the inputs to the function actually get passed there?

 The first one is easy enough, they have the predetermined environments you can run and any extra dependencies you need to import just like any other environment.
 So for instance if your function needs the `aws-sdk`, you require it, include it in the `package.json` and `npm install` or just `npm install <package>`.
-Then write your code, zip up the package and upload it, but write the function into `exports.function_name` so the environment can use it.
+Then write your code, zip up the package and upload it.
+You have to be sure to write the function into `exports.function_name` so the environment can use it though.
 Yeah this is specifically Javascript, but the principle applies to the other environments.

 But if I'm writing a function that's based on some request's event...how do I know what's in the event?